Skip to main content

 9. Permit specific requirements to better address the diversity in food establishments

-Unless a variance is approved as outlined below.
-At least one employee at each permitted food establishment that has supervisory and management responsibility and has authority to direct and control food preparation and service must be a Certified Food Protection Manager from an accredited program.
+Unless a variance is approved as outlined below, at least one employee at each permitted food establishment that has supervisory and management responsibility and has authority to direct and control food preparation and service must be a Certified Food Protection Manager from an accredited program.

 Each permitted facility will not require a Certified Food Protection Manager when a Certified Food Protection Manager is permitted to be responsible for more than a single food establishment with an approved variance.